Health and Wellness

 Mental, Emotional and Social Health

-Camp Kingswood employs a team of mental health professionals who live at camp 24/7 and who are responsible for ensuring the mental, emotional and social health of our camp community.
+Camp Kingswood employs a team of mental health professionals who live at camp 24/7 and who are responsible for ensuring the mental, emotional, and social health of our camp community.
 The camper care team works with our counselors and unit heads to support the emotional, psychological, and social needs of campers, helping them thrive while at camp.
-They work under the direct supervision of Owner/Director Jodi and Associate Director, Joelle who are both social workers themselves.
+They work under the direct supervision of owner and camp director Jodi Sperling and associate director Joelle Kelenson, who are both social workers themselves.

 Some children may meet with a camper care specialist during their session if we think it could help them have a more successful camp experience, or if a camper makes the request.
 If your child sees a mental health professional at home, it’s helpful for us to know the reasons for treatment, medications used, and to have the name and phone number of the treating therapist.
 Since COVID, we have had a few requests from parents asking for their child to continue seeing a home therapist while at camp.
 If you have discussed this with your child’s therapist and think this could be in the best interest of your child, please reach out to discuss this with us.
 There is an opportunity to provide camp with these details when filling out the Family Questionnaire.
 Privacy will be strictly maintained by Camp Kingswood, and this information will only be shared with the appropriate staff to ensure your child’s safety and success at camp.